 Swap whole milk for lower-fat options, or even soy or almond milk.
 Also try ditching your salad dressing.
 Extra virgin olive oil (rich in omega-3) and balsamic vinegar is a much healthier option.

 Margarine is marketed as a healthier alternative to butter, but it is actually stocked with trans fats that can send your cholesterol through the roof!
-Instead of cooking with fatty butter or margarine, try experimenting with heart-healthier versions like canola or olive oil.
+Instead of cooking with fatty butter or margarine, try experimenting with heart-healthier versions like coconut, avocado or olive oil.
 Remember that a healthy heart means healthy eyes!

 Your Diet and Your Vision